Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ##### Ray Generation
 * In recursive approach you generate only 1 ray per pixel in raygen shader, shoot it into the scene, and if it hits something the closest hit shader takes over.
 Then you spawn another ray but this time you do it from hit shader and not raygen.
 That's why it's called recursive, you invoke hit shader from hit shader.
 * In loop based approach on the other hand, you create a loop inside the ray gen shader which spawns rays over and over again and don't use recursion in closest hit shader.
-You just get back into the raygen and spawn another ray when the last one left off.
+You just get back into the raygen and spawn another ray where the last one left off.

 I used the loop based approach as it is way better than a recursive one, why?
 * I found out that for whatever reason it's about 2-3 times faster depending on scene than the recursive method.
 It's not only my machine as other guides on RT pipeline I saw noticed that as well.